Our experts are here to help

 Be Prepared and Know Who to Call!

-A swift response is crucial during a strata electrical emergency.
-By following these steps and contacting a qualified electrician immediately, you can minimise damage and ensure the safety of residents.
+Quick action is vital in a strata electrical emergency.
+By following these steps and reaching out to a qualified electrician without delay, you can reduce potential damage and ensure everyone’s safety is maintained.

 Enersol Electrical boasts a team of highly trained and experienced strata electricians.
 We have a proven track record of handling complex electrical emergencies efficiently and safely.
 Don’t hesitate to contact us 24/7 for a prompt and reliable response.
 With Enersol, your strata’s electrical emergencies are in capable hands.